monero-project/kovri/README.md

 ```

 ## Documentation and Development
+- A [User Guide](https://github.com/monero-project/kovri-docs/blob/master/i18n/en/user_guide.md) is available for all users
+- A [Developer Guide](https://github.com/monero-project/kovri-docs/blob/master/i18n/en/developer_guide.md) is available for developers (please read before opening a pull request)
-- Various guides can be found in your language within the [kovri-docs](https://github.com/monero-project/kovri-docs/) repository (please review before submitting a pull request)
+- More documentation can be found in your language of choice within the [kovri-docs](https://github.com/monero-project/kovri-docs/) repository
 - [Moneropedia](https://getmonero.org/knowledge-base/moneropedia/kovri) is recommended for all users and developers
 - [Forum Funding System](https://forum.getmonero.org/8/funding-required) to get funded for your work, [submit a proposal](https://forum.getmonero.org/7/open-tasks/2379/forum-funding-system-ffs-sticky)
 - [build.getmonero.org](https://build.getmonero.org/) or monero-build.i2p for detailed build information